survivejs/site/drafts/rill-interview.md

 One of the more recent changes is that [Rill](https://github.com/rill-js/rill) is now able to run in a service worker which I think could be interesting for offloading the router in another thread.

-Another thing that I have meant to explore is a creating a [Rill](https://github.com/rill-js/rill) middleware that works something like [ViralJS](http://pixelscommander.github.io/Viral.JS/#.WW5GmsYZNP0) and would allow for distrubuted rendering of [Rill](https://github.com/rill-js/rill) applications.
+Another thing that I have meant to explore is a creating a [Rill](https://github.com/rill-js/rill) middleware that works something like [ViralJS](http://pixelscommander.github.io/Viral.JS/#.WW5GmsYZNP0) and would allow for distributed rendering of [Rill](https://github.com/rill-js/rill) applications.

 Something that's been in the back of my head for a while now is making [Rill](https://github.com/rill-js/rill) work on other platforms.
 The code has been formatted in such a way that the document logic has all been extracted into a single file but I have limited experience with native applications and need a kick to get me going on this front.

 ## What does the future look like for *Rill* and web development in general?
 Can you see any particular trends?

 For [Rill](https://github.com/rill-js/rill) the future is hard to see; Theres some of the obvious features mentioned above of course but the point of it as with any router is to be flexible.
-[Rill](https://github.com/rill-js/rill) in my eyes is a foundation for isomorphic/universal apps and what i've built with it so far is only the tip of the iceberg.
+[Rill](https://github.com/rill-js/rill) in my eyes is a foundation for isomorphic/universal apps and what I've built with it so far is only the tip of the iceberg.

 In general I think that things are going to get simpler, faster and smaller.
-It never seems that way while i'm riding the wave JavaScript frameworks but at the same time things are constantly popping up like [svelte](https://svelte.technology) and [choo](https://choo.io) which are all considerably simpler than there predecesors and also faster and smaller.
+It never seems that way while I'm riding the wave JavaScript frameworks but at the same time things are constantly popping up like [svelte](https://svelte.technology) and [choo](https://choo.io) which are all considerably simpler than there predecesors and also faster and smaller.

 However the main reason I think this is the case is that the web will eventually bake in much more of the functionality that is needed for modern applications such as web components.
 I think the abstractions will get lighter and lighter until they fade away.